Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Touring Planty Park in Summer| ©Soon Keat Ong

-The high season in Krakow lasts from mid-June to the first half of September.
-The best thing about Kraków in summer is that the weather will be more pleasant, with average temperatures ranging from the mid-20s to the mid-30s.
+The high season in Kraków lasts from mid-June to the first half of September.
+The best thing about Kraków in summer is that the weather will be more pleasant, with average temperatures ranging from the mid-20s to mid-30s.
 The average minimum temperature is not too low either, at 12.7°C.

 Another positive aspect is the number of daylight hours.
-During these months it gets dark at around 21:00, which gives you more time for sightseeing and excursions like the one to Auschwitz
+During these months it gets dark at around 9pm, which gives you more time for sightseeing and excursions such as to Auschwitz

-Travelling to Kraków in autumn - a great time to visit the city
+Travel to Krakow in autumn, a great time to visit the city

 Daniłowicza Well in the Salt Mines| ©Aleksandr Zykov